The Hospice UK Garden of Compassion

 Garden Rehoming

-The garden will be relocated to Aspens in Pembury, Kent where the charity has eight residential homes providing a much-needed therapeutic space.
+The garden has been relocated to Aspens in Pembury, Kent where the charity has eight residential homes providing a much-needed therapeutic space.
 The space will mainly be used by the residents and visitors who are on the autism spectrum, with learning disabilities or who have complex needs.
 The surplus plants used for the show will also be repurposed and incorporated into Aspens' wider gardens.

 The RSPCA Garden